dacrab/ioannislo/README.md

-Here's a revamped and more visually appealing version of your README:

 # 🎨 Modern Brutalist Portfolio with GSAP Animations

 A striking and modern brutalist-style portfolio website built with **Next.js**, **TypeScript**, and brought to life with **GSAP animations**.
 This project embraces a clean, raw aesthetic, enhanced by powerful animations that create a memorable user experience without compromising brutalist design principles.